 Not Warming Up

 Another common reason for your knees hurting because of roller skating is not warming up.
-Roller skating is a physically taxing sport, so the muscles need a little push before performing complex movements.
+Roller skating is a physically taxing sport, so all the muscles – especially hamstrings, quadriceps, and calf muscles – need a little push before performing complex movements.
 Just like you make sure to do some stretches before working out, you need to warm up before roller skating.
-Make sure you especially focus on quadriceps, hamstrings, and calves while you warm up for roller skating.
-Making these muscles active before starting roller skating takes the major pressure away from the knees to these muscles.
+Make sure you especially focus on quadriceps, hamstrings, and calf muscles.
+Making these muscle groups active before starting roller skating takes the major pressure away from the knees to these muscles.

 Poorly Fitting Shoes